Terry’s is best known for its Chocolate Orange product. Terry’s is the ninth largest chocolate confectionery brand in Britain.

 Joseph Terry (1793 – 1850) was the son of a baker from Pocklington, outside York.
+The Terry family were Anglicans.
 He trained as an apothecary and established a chemist’s shop at Walmgate in York.

 William Balydon retired in 1821, and Robert Berry died in 1825.
-Joseph Terry divested his apothecary business and joined in partnership with George Berry, son of Robert Berry, to take over the confectionery business at St Helen’s Square.
+Joseph Terry divested his apothecary business and formed a partnership with George Berry, son of Robert Berry, to take over the confectionery business at St Helen’s Square.
 The two men traded as Terry & Berry.

 Terry’s training as an apothecary and his upbringing in a baker’s shop gave him an excellent background for the confectionery business.